Basecamp Eagle View: Our full report

 - Food quality

-For breakfast, toast and fresh fruit were on the table, and the waiter took our order for a cooked breakfast.
-This included eggs of your choice, bacon, sausages, baked beans and sweet pancakes.
+For breakfast, we chose from an extensive menu that included fresh fruit, yoghurt and granola, Kenyan porridge, and a cooked breakfast.
+This included eggs of your choice, bacon, sausages, baked beans, and sweet pancakes.

 For lunch we were served a creamy garlicky chicken pasta, followed by homemade banana ice cream.